Chandan9898Kumar/JavaScript_Question-RestApis/backend/README.md

 `Express.js is a small framework that works on top of Node.js web server functionality to simplify its APIs and add helpful new features.
 It makes it easier to organize your application’s functionality with middleware and routing.
 It adds helpful utilities to Node.js HTTP objects and facilitates the rendering of dynamic HTTP objects.`

 `Helps in Creating a robust API quick and easy with a plethora of HTTP utility methods and middleware at your disposal.
-Express adds a thin layer of fundamental web application features without interfering with the Node.js`
+Express adds a thin layer of fundamental web application features without interfering with the Node.js.
+One of the main advantages of this framework is defining different routes or middleware to handle the client’s different incoming requests.`